OneOfOne/genx/seeds/README.md

 ```
 ## Todo

-* Documention fort each seed for Godoc.
+* Documention for each seed.